amix/vimrc/sources_non_forked/vim-markdown/README.md

 ### Follow named anchors

-This feature allows ge to follow named anchors in links of the form `file#anchor` or just `#anchor`, where file may omit the `.md` extension as usual.
+This feature allows the `ge` command to follow named anchors in links of the form `file#anchor` or just `#anchor`, where file may omit the `.md` extension as usual.
 Two variables control its operation: